andrechristikan/ack-nestjs-boilerplate/README.md

 > Very limited documentation

 * There have been some breaking changes between v5 and v6.
-* The features will be relate with AWS / Amazon web service
+* The features will be relate with AWS / Amazon web service.
 * Stateless Authorization
 * Must run MongoDB as a `replication set` for `database transactions`.
 * If you want to implement `Google SSO`.
 You must have google cloud console account, then create your own Credential to get the  `clientId` and `clientSecret`.